weizheheng/ror.nvim/README.md

 2. A floating terminal window you can attached to when running the test with a debugger.
   ![attached terminal](https://user-images.githubusercontent.com/40255418/193445643-f91d7622-bcca-424a-867e-8998503581d0.png)

+3. If you have [simplecov](https://github.com/simplecov-ruby/simplecov) setup for your project. ror.nvim will show you the coverage after running the test.
+You can also see which lines are not covered in the original file. **PS: You will need to add in the SimpleCov::Formatter::JSONFormatter**

 #### Prerequisite
 **If you are using minitest, you will need to install the [minitest-json-reporter](https://rubygems.org/gems/minitest-json-reporter) to your Ruby on Rails project**: